coreos/docs/os/booting-on-interoute.md

-# Running CoreOS on Interoute VDC
+# Running CoreOS Container Linux on Interoute VDC

 [Interoute Virtual Data Centre](https://cloudstore.interoute.com/what_is_vdc) is an Infrastructure-as-a-Service platform, which is integrated into Interoute's [global fibre optic network](https://cloudstore.interoute.com/networking).

-This document is a guide to deploying a single CoreOS virtual machine on Interoute VDC.
-The CoreOS default configuration of SSH keypair-based authentication will be used.
+This document is a guide to deploying a single Container Linux virtual machine on Interoute VDC.
+The Container Linux default configuration of SSH keypair-based authentication will be used.

 Note: commands beginning with '$' are to be typed into the command line, and commands beginning '>' are to be typed into Cloudmonkey.